Mushroom Turkey Tetrazzini

 - 4 cups cubed cooked turkey breast

-- In a large nonstick skillet, saute mushrooms in butter until tender.
+- In a large nonstick skillet, heat butter over medium-high heat; saute mushrooms until tender.
 Stir in flour until blended.
-Gradually stir in sherry and reserved cooking liquid.
-Add the lemon-pepper, salt and nutmeg.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Gradually stir in sherry, reserved pasta water and seasonings.
+Bring to a boil; cook and stir until thickened, about 2 minutes.

 Absolutely delicious!
 I would make again.